-This utility allows you to set a password in order to restrict access to the computer.

-To access this utility, click Password Utility under TOSHIBA group in the Apps view.
+TOSHIBA Display Utility TOSHIBA Display Utility includes Resolution+ settings.
+Resolution+ is an image processor that performs high-quality image enhancements such as Color Correction and Sharpness on video playbacks.
+This utility is only provided with some models.
+To access this utility, click Display Utility under TOSHIBA group in All apps .
+For details on this utility, see the help file.
+TOSHIBA Password Utility This utility allows you to set a password in order to restrict access to the computer.
+To access this utility, click Password Utility under TOSHIBA group in All apps .
 TOSHIBA System Settings This utility allows you to customize your hardware settings according to the way you work with the computer and the peripherals you use.
-To access this utility, click System Settings under TOSHIBA group in the Apps view.
+To access this utility, click System Settings under TOSHIBA group in All apps .
 CyberLink PowerDVD for TOSHIBA This software is provided for playback of DVD Video.
-To access this utility, click CyberLink PowerDVD for TOSHIBA in the Apps view.
+To access this utility, click CyberLink PowerDVD for TOSHIBA under TOSHIBA group in All apps .
 For details on how to use CyberLink PowerDVD for TOSHIBA, see the help file.

-TOSHIBA Blu-ray Disc Player This software is provided for playback of Blu-ray DiscTM.
+TOSHIBA Blu-ray Disc Player This software is provided for playback of Blu-ray Disc TM .
 It has an on-screen interface and functions.
-To start this utility, click TOSHIBA Blu-ray Disc Player under TOSHIBA group in the Apps view.
+To start this utility, click TOSHIBA Blu-ray Disc Player under TOSHIBA group in All apps .
 For details on how to use TOSHIBA Blu-ray Disc Player, see the help file.
 TOSHIBA eco Utility This computer is equipped with "eco mode".
 This mode slightly lowers performance of some devices to reduce electric power consumption.
 You can realize measurable power savings by using it continuously.
 TOSHIBA eco Utility helps control the power consumption of your computer.
 Various information can help you understand your degree of contribution to the environment.
 Furthermore, this utility contains Peak shift function that can help reduce power usage during periods of peak demand by shifting some power consumption to periods when demand is lower.
 The utility also supports "eco charge mode".
 The battery will not be fully charged in this mode, thus extending the life cycle of the battery.
 It is recommended using the computer with AC adaptor connected as the battery operating time is comparatively short in this mode.
 Depending on the usage situation, the life cycle of the battery might not be extended properly.
-To access this utility, click eco Utility under TOSHIBA group in the Apps view.
+To access this utility, click eco Utility under TOSHIBA group in All apps .
 For details on TOSHIBA eco utility, see the help file.
+TOSHIBA Service Station This application allows your computer to automatically search for TOSHIBA software updates or other alerts from TOSHIBA that are specific to your computer system and its programs.
+When enabled, this application periodically transmits to our servers a limited amount of system information, which will be treated in strict accordance with the rules and regulations as well as applicable data protection law.
+To access this utility, click Service Station under TOSHIBA group in All apps .